-Microsoft Office is the most popular office suite, not only for Windows but for macOS as well.
+Microsoft Office is compatible with Big Sur and has been optimized to work smoothly with the latest macOS version.
 Users often rely on Word, Excel, PowerPoint, and other Office apps for work and school projects.
 Here are some of the Microsoft Office changes for Big Sur users:

 A redesigned Notification Center puts all your notifications and widgets into a single, dedicated column.
 Notifications are automatically sorted by most recent, and redesigned Today widgets deliver information at a glance.